This functionality is currently only supported in Map Viewer Classic. It will be available in a future release of Map Viewer.

 2. Model and compute

 Computers don't perform analysis; people do.
-ArcGIS offers a suite of analysis tools that can be used to manipulate, quantify, and manage your data to help you answer your spatial question.
+ArcGIS offers a suite of analysis tools that can be used to manipulate, quantify, and manage your feature data to help you answer your spatial question.
+Raster analysis tools can be used to answer spatial questions with raster and imagery data.
 The Perform Analysis pane includes pop-ups that help you plan and choose the right tools for your analysis.

 3. Examine and interpret